This vegetarian lasagne is so quick and easy to make. Filled with carrots, peppers, courgettes and mushrooms it’s the perfect meat free dinner recipe!

 I threw all our favourite vegetables in this lasagne but you can definitely switch it up and add whatever you fancy.

-Why we love this one pot vegetarian lasagne:
+Why we love this vegetarian lasagne:

 - One pot!
 That’s all you need to make this vegetable lasagne which makes it so much better than your usual multiple different sauces and all the layering you need for a traditional lasagne